BLACK MINERS MUSEUM

 Creating and sharing diverse industrial heritage

-Sine 2013, we have helped to widen, develop and enrich the diverse heritage landscape by working collaboratively and with innovation with leading heritage organisations in the UK and beyond.
+Since 2013, we have helped to widen, develop and enrich the diverse heritage landscape by working collaboratively, creatively and with commitment among leading heritage organisations in the UK and worldwide.

-Our aims are to grow lasting partnerships with existing cultural heritage museums and heritage organisations across the UK, by providing support for innovative and inclusive diverse heritage content interpretation, enriching and enhancing exhibitions and displays as well as driving policy change that promote and welcome access, and equality diversity inclusion (EDI) for all.
+Our aims are to grow lasting partnerships with existing cultural heritage museums and heritage organisations, by providing diverse heritage consultancy, support for innovative and inclusive diverse heritage content interpretation, enriching and enhancing existing and new exhibitions and displays as well as driving policy change that promote and welcome access to heritage and equality diversity inclusion (EDI) for all.

-Explore our website to view selected, new diverse industrial heritage research material such as: images (archive and contemporary photography), audio, film, research data, archive catalogue, e-publications, artistry, media production and much more to learn about Britain’s diverse, multicultural, industrial history.
+Explore our website to view selected, new diverse industrial heritage research material such as: images (archive and contemporary photography), audio and oral histories, film and video, research data, archive catalogue, e-publications, artistry, media production and much more to learn about Britain’s diverse, multicultural, industrial history and his important place in global heritage leadership.

 ‘No Joke’ mix-media artwork by Honey Williams, artist and project volunteers © Black Miners Museum